 Shannon Ridge is becoming a favorite in Pennsylvania.
-It’s wines have showed up in so many Chairman Selection offerings, that it’s becoming a annual tradition to review a bottle or two of their wines.
+Its wines have shown up in so many Chairman Selection offerings, that it’s becoming an annual tradition to review a bottle or two of their wines.
 This bottling is quite a pleasant surprise, exceeding their very good 2016 Sauvignon Blanc.

-The story doesn’t end there, because the vine, know with the name FPS 01 was exported to New Zealand in 1965.
+The story doesn’t end there because the vine, known by FPS 01, was exported to New Zealand in 1965.
 It is now the core of the very successful NZ wine trade.
-Not bad for a 19th century stowaway, eh?
+Not bad for a 19th-century stowaway, eh?

 So this bottle is exactly what an SB drinker wants.
 Bright, fresh grapefruit flavors, a touch of exotic citrus, and a touch of snipped chive and strawberry leaf on the nose.